retellretell/ai_inves_ad_1/README.md

 This app provides sample data for demonstration purposes only and is **not** financial advice.
 Actual market information may be delayed or inaccurate, so use the insights with caution.

+The function that retrieves price data uses `st.cache_data` so repeated requests for the same ticker and time period do not trigger additional network calls.